New law protects employees who talk about their pay

 employee discussion

-Currently, under the Employment Relations Act 2000, employment agreements can contain provisions that prevent employees from discussing or disclosing their salary, wages or other conditions to third parties.
-Employees who breach these terms can face disciplinary action and potentially, dismissal.
+Employment agreements often contain provisions that prevent employees from discussing or disclosing their salary, wages or other conditions to third parties.
+While such clauses are still lawful, the change means employers could face legal action for penalising employees who discuss their pay.

-The change will bring New Zealand into line with other countries (such as Australia, the UK, and Canada) that have prohibited such contractual terms because they can lead to pay secrecy and discriminatory outcomes.
+The law change brings New Zealand into line with other countries (such as Australia, the UK, and Canada) that have prohibited adverse action for pay discussions because it can lead to pay secrecy and discriminatory outcomes, especially for women.

 The gender pay gap in New Zealand is currently 8.2 percent - meaning women earn on average 8.2 percent less than men for similar work (the gaps are even larger for Māori and Pasifika women).